ryanxnovaes/sec-project/README.md

 3. Run the scripts in the following order:
    - `modeling-project.R` (Fixed-effects modeling)
-   - `random-effects-modeling.R` (Random-effects modeling)

 4. Make sure to load the custom distributions by sourcing:
    - `KUMA_reg.R`
    - `RUBXII_reg.R`
    - `UW_reg.R`

-> **Note:** Although random effects were explored, some distributions (e.g., Unit Weibull, Kumaraswamy, and RUBXII) lack established bibliography for mixed-effects modeling, thus random effects were not fully included for all distributions.

 ## 📄 Data Description